 As a result, anti-Muslim hate is sadly going to be here for the foreseeable future.
 We must challenge it and combat it with vigour, just as we do Anti-Semitism.
 Yet, there is one final thing that must be mentioned.
 When Jewish communities spoke about the need to tackle Anti-Semitism, historically there was silence from large sections of Muslim communities – bar a few upstanding activists.
 Now that Muslims are in the frame, let this be a lesson.
 People can never remain silent when hate is directed at other groups: when you are targeted, it is these alliances that matter.
 Never again should any Muslim stay silent when our Jewish brothers and sisters are targeted, and this goes no less powerfully for challenging anti-Semitism within small sections of Muslim communities.

 In the wake of the attempted targeting of Muslims on April 3rd, remember this.
 We are not alone and justice will be served.
 Yet the lesson also has a wider context.
 Stand with vulnerable minorities and groups, and stand up for others.
 In contemporary, multi-cultural Britain, we are interconnected in so many ways.

-Fiyaz Mughal OBE is a Senior Fellow with CARR, and Founder of Tell MAMA.
+Mr Fiyaz Mughal OBE is a Policy and Practitioner Fellow at CARR, and Founder of Tell MAMA.
 See his profile at:

 © Fiyaz Mughal.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).